jadecobra/python_tdd_exercises/source/how_to/make_person.rst

                 )
             )

-* I comment out the ``sex`` variable from the test to see what would happen if I do not know its value
+* I comment out the ``sex`` variable in the test to see what would happen if I do not know its value

   .. code-block:: python
     :lineno-start: 40